adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 the meterological observations from a network of weather stations operated by NOAA [ASOS](http://www.nws.noaa.gov/asos/)(Automates Surface Observing Systems).
 These stations record pressure, relative humidity and temperature in 30 minute intervals.
-After extensively searching the web for the meteorological data from ASOS stations in the 30 minute intervals, we obtained the data for the entire year of 2014 from Dr. Teresa Van Hove from [UCAR COSMIC](http://www.suominet.ucar.edu/index.html)(Constellation Observing System for Meteorology, Ionosphere, and Climate) program.
+After extensively searching the web for the meteorological data from ASOS stations in the 30 minute intervals, we obtained the data for the entire year of 2014 from Dr. Teresa Van Hove from [UCAR COSMIC](http://www.suominet.ucar.edu/index.html) (Constellation Observing System for Meteorology, Ionosphere, and Climate) program.
 We downloaded the meteorological data for the year 2014 for select stations from a UCAR server from a link provided by
 Dr. Teresa Van Hove.
-**real time data** The realtime feed from the ASOS stations is distributed thru the LDM protocol.
+**real time data:** The realtime feed from the ASOS stations is distributed thru the LDM protocol.
 Dr. Teresa also provided us with a LDM link so that we can get a feed of the real time ASOS data (suomildm1.cosmic.ucar.edu).

 2. NOAA NEXRAD reflectivity products: We obtain the level III radar reflectivity products from the [NOAA NCDC](http://www.ncdc.noaa.gov/data-access/radar-data) archive.
-**real time data** For real time operation we are developing a script which pulls the level II reflectivity products from NOAA NEXRAD reflectivity database on [Amazon S3](https://aws.amazon.com/noaa-big-data/nexrad/).
+**real time data:** For real time operation we are developing a script which pulls the level II reflectivity products from NOAA NEXRAD reflectivity database on [Amazon S3](https://aws.amazon.com/noaa-big-data/nexrad/).

 ## Open Source Software